nelsenfer/nelsenfer/README.md

-- 👋 Hi, I’m @nelsenfer
+- 👋 Hi, I’m nelsen✨
-- 👀 I’m interested in web dev
+- 👀 I’m interested in web dev and game dev
 - 🌱 I’m currently learning js
 - 💞️ I’m looking to collaborate on ?
 - 📫 How to reach me ig:@nelsenfer
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact:

 <!---
 nelsenfer/nelsenfer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.